 - Any people with three or more DWI offenses in a ten-year span are required to install an interlock system to show that they are sober for three to six years.

 In 2015, over 12,000 participants in the ignition interlock program graduated and had the system removed from their vehicles.
 Unfortunately, over 5,000 participants had the system revoked and over 4,000 were cancelled, but the number of people who graduated show that it can be successful for drivers who stay sober.

 Regardless of the DWI offender chose to install an ignition interlock system, when their actions caused your injuries and damages, they should be held accountable for their negligence and recklessness.
-A Minneapolis drunk driving accident lawyer from Madia Law LLC can help you hold the liable party responsible for their actions so that you can get the justice you deserve.
+Our Minneapolis drunk driving accident lawyer can help you hold the liable party responsible for their actions so that you can get the justice you deserve.